maxsnew/grammars-and-semantic-actions/README.md

 DFAs are defined in `Automata.DFA.Base`.
 The type `DFA` is implemented using a more general construction `DeterministicAutomaton` from `Automata.Deterministic`.

-`DeterministicAutomaton` encodes a determinstic labelled transition system over a type of states `Q : Type ℓ`.
+`DeterministicAutomaton` encodes a deterministic labelled transition system over a type of states `Q : Type ℓ`.
 A `DFA` is then a `DeterministicAutomaton` where the type of states is a finite set.

 A parser for a `DeterministicAutomaton` is given in `Automata.Deterministic` as `AccTraceParser`.
 Because `DFA` is just a special case of this more general automaton, `AccTraceParser` is also a parser for `DFA`s.